-In the primary years, curriculum introduces students to computer science, information technology and digital literacy through classroom inquiry.
-The secondary years focuses on social entrepreneurialism, coding and computer science electives with the option to achieve a professional certification and continue in grades 11 and 12 with a two-year computer science course.
+Primary-year students are introduced to computer science, information technology and digital literacy through classroom inquiry.
+The secondary years focus on social entrepreneurialism, coding and computer science with the option to achieve a professional certification and continue in grades 11-12 with a two-year computer science course.

 Camps provide an opportunity for kids to see how science works in the real world.
 Options include experiments and projects in Video Game Creation, Robotics, Veterinary Science, Crime Scene Investigation, Paleontology, Engineering, Space, Biology, Chemistry, Oceanography, LEGO Robotics, Medicine, Programming, 3-D Printing, Drones and more.

-The High has programs and play areas designed just for kids.
-The Greene Family Learning Gallery is full of hands-on activities including areas for kids to trace and draw, build sculptures out of foam blocks and cylinders and craft wall art with magnet pieces.
-Every second Sunday of the month from noon to 5 p.m., families gain free admission and get to experience special family-focused programs.
-During the camp programs each summer, young artists will explore, create, and showcase their artwork in an exhibition each week.
+The High has programs and play areas designed just for kids, including The Greene Family Learning Gallery, with an open art studio and a multi‑sensory gallery.
+Every second Sunday of the month, families gain free admission to experience special family-focused programs.
+At summer camp, young artists explore, create, and showcase their artwork.

 At MODA, kids are great designers!
 An exciting lineup of youth-oriented workshops, classes, and studios are available, both in-person and online.
 With options for ages 6-18, the young designers in your life will have fun learning about what it takes shape a stronger future through entertaining, hands-on programs and discussions with design professionals in a variety of disciplines.